 Sarcasm and ‘figures of speech’ are as old as language itself.
-From the Ivy League professor of literary criticism to the Oxbridge semantologist, from the illiterate farmer to the naked tribesman with a bone in his nose, no matter the language or the region of the world they all understand and use sarcasm and similar in varying degrees of application and contexts.
+From the Ivy League professor of literary criticism to the Oxbridge linguist.
+Or from the illiterate farmer to the naked tribesman with a bone in his nose.
+No matter the language or the region of the world they all understand and use sarcasm and similar.
+Yes, in varying degrees of application and contexts.

-Most surprisingly, it appears that sarcasm and ‘figures of speech’ (the supposed stuff of literary genius) have been recreated as new 21st Century “cultural imports” into Nigeria from the West.
+Most surprisingly, it appears that sarcasm and ‘figures of speech’ (the supposed stuff of literary genius) are new recreations.
+21st Century “cultural imports” into Nigeria from the West.
 The novelty of sarcasm and co as “imported” is something that causes present-day authors and the literati delight.
-Where two or more Nigerian literary types gather, and literature is under examination, the happiest moment of their conversation is when they agree “Nigerians do not get it” [i.e. sarcasm, irony, satire, humour].
-I want to learn of any of the over 200 Nigerian languages that are devoid of sarcasm and co.
+Check two or more Nigerian literary types meeting.
+The subject under examination is literature and commentary.
+The happiest moment of their conversation is when they agree “Nigerians do not get it” [i.e., sarcasm, irony, and satire].
+I want to know of any of the over two hundred Nigerian languages that are devoid of sarcasm and co.

-Good or great writers lead readers (in taste and style), literary markets and literary education, and not wait and hope for them to “get it”.
-Ironically, only faux or mediocre authors and literati will complain about readers not “getting it”, for their books or in general.
-Try reading Ulysses and Finnegan’s Wake by James Joyce, which were sometimes agonising reading experiences for me; the author never bothered an iota about whether any of his readers “got it”.
+Good or great writers lead readers (in taste and style), literary markets and literary education.
+They do not wait and hope for readers to “get it” like some Olympian conquest.
+Ironically, only faux, or mediocre authors and literati will complain about readers not “getting it”, for their books or in general.
+Try reading Ulysses and Finnegan’s Wake by James Joyce, which were sometimes agonising reading experiences for me.
+Did Joyce bother an iota about whether any of his readers would “get it”.

-If “getting it” has become “the criterion” for understanding and appreciating Nigerian literature, I can say with full conviction “I do not get it”.
+Nevertheless, “Getting it” is perhaps now evidence of literary ability and genius all by itself in Bongo.
+Sakpakpobi!
+If “getting it” has become “the criterion” for understanding and appreciating Nigerian literature, I laugh.
+I can say with full conviction “I do not get it”.